Scotland Malawi Partnership: Academic Exchange

-There are so many schools in Scotland that supports Malawi schools.
-Most schools are catholic.
-One among such schools is St Peters catholic in Mzuzu, Malawi which saw the first group of students from the school visit St Michael's Academy, Kilwinning Scotland on an education visit in March 2006.
-The group had students like Winnie Mwamsamali, Mercy Wowa, Maxwell Lungu, Dennis Joles, Mr Alex Ziba and Mrs Sylvia Nhlane.
-The group had a chance to visit the Scottish Parliament and talk with the then first Minister of Scotland, Jack McConnell who explained to them the Scotland-Malawi agreement.
+There are schools in Scotland that supports Malawi schools.
+Most Malawian schools are catholic.
+St Peters catholic school in Mzuzu, Malawi saw a group of students from the school visit St Michael's Academy, Kilwinning in Scotland on an education visit in March 2006.
+The group had a chance to visit the Scottish Parliament and talk with the then first Minister of Scotland, Jack McConnell.
 The school remains in partnership with Scotland through St Matthews Academy, after St Michael's Academy merged with St Andrews Academy.
-The students were each assigned to a Scottish family so that they would experience Scottish life besides getting into classes and experiencing Scottish education.
+The students were each assigned to a Scottish family.

 School Partnerships Working Group

 In November 2006 the Scotland Malawi Partnership formed a School Partnership Working Group to coordinate requests from Scottish schools to create partnerships with Malawian schools.
 This working group brings together numerous organisations involved in school partnerships, including the Scottish Government, Scottish International Relief, UNICEF, Link Community Development, the League for the Exchange of Commonwealth Teachers, the British Council, ScotDec, the Church of Scotland, the International Development Education Association of Scotland (IDEAS), and representatives of schools with existing partnerships.

 In recent years, school links between Malawi and Scotland have increased from around 10 schools to around 100.
 A large number of the Scottish schools involved in these partnerships are members of the SMP.